The other side of the current insect extinction: exotic species increase through human impact

 Did you know?

-How many endemic species of arthropods are in Canary islands archipelago?
+How many endemic species of arthropods are in Azores?

-There are about 2898 arthropod species and subespecies endemic to Canary islands.
-See also http://sea-entomologia.org/IDE@/revista_4.pdf
+There are about 250 arthropod species and subespecies endemic to Azores.
+See also http://sea-entomologia.org/IDE@/revista_5B.pdf